fermyon/developer/content/bartholomew/quickstart.md

 ## Validate Your Content

-If you would like to check the validity of your content, you can run the following `bart check` command; notice how we specify the location of the content we want to check.
+If you would like to check the validity of your content, you can run the following `bart check` command.
+Notice how we specify the location of the content we want to check.
 In this case, we are checking all of the Markdown files in the blog directory:

 <!-- @selectiveCpy -->